 Total Time: 30 minutes

+A Steak Sauce and A Dipping Sauce Mixed Into One!
 This bold, tangy and smoky grill sauce will impress anyone.
 Using aged balsamic vinegar with our estate grown pomegranate juice is a powerful flavor combination; however we wanted to make a sauce that can be used in everyday cooking or grilling.
 By adding dark brown sugar, worcestershire sauce and some organic spices, we developed a grilling sauce that is easy to transform plain meats or vegetables into an elegant dining experience.
 Wonderful on pork, chicken, lamb, burgers, grilled asparagus or roast with vegetables too.
+It's not A1, it's A Better.

 Base meats or vegetables near the end of cooking or grilling to add a punch of flavor, or simply whisk with olive oil to make a salad dressing or a dipping sauce for bread.